moleculerjs/moleculer/README-draft.md

 ```

 ## Events
-You can subscribe events and can define event handlers in the schema under `events` key.
+You can subscribe to events and can define event handlers in the schema under `events` key.

 ```js
 {